DISCERN – understanding how to improve discussions with families when things go wrong in maternity care

-The DiSCERN study is looking at how to improve open disclosure when families are unexpectedly harmed while receiving NHS maternity care.
+The DISCERN study looked at how to improve open disclosure with families after things go wrong while receiving NHS maternity care.

-These workable recommendations will include clear guidance and training for healthcare professionals, along with processes for setting up better support systems for parents and families.
-Throughout the study, four parents and family members will be involved in shaping, monitoring and sharing the research through a Project Advisory Group, which Sands has helped to establish.
-Sands has been involved in the design of the study and continues to support the researchers as the study progresses.
+The study's recommendations include clear guidance on training needed for healthcare professionals, along with processes for setting up better systems to support parents and families during these ongoing discussions.
+Throughout the study, bereaved parents and family members were involved in shaping, monitoring and sharing the research through a Project Advisory Group, which Sands helped to establish.

 More Information